-First Holy Communion is most often celebrated by children around the age of seven or eight, when they have reached the age of reason and are capable of participating in the sacramental life of the Catholic Church.
+First Holy Communion is most often celebrated by children around the age of seven or eight, when they have reached the age of reason and are capable of participating in the sacramental life of the Catholic Church, usually Grade Two.
 First Holy Communion is to be preceded by the sacraments of baptism and reconciliation.
 “Children must go to the sacrament of Penance before receiving Holy Communion for the first time” (Catechism of the Catholic Church 1457).

-The following requirements apply to all PREP and Basilica School of St. Paul families
+The following requirements apply to all Parish Religious Education and Basilica School of St. Paul families

-- Attend the Religious Education Program or the Basilica School of St. Paul
+- Attend the Parish Faith Formation Program or the Basilica School of St. Paul

-- At least one parent or adult guardian is required to attend the retreats.
+- At least one parent or adult guardian is required to attend the parent sessions.

 - Each child is required to complete the First Communion Sacramental Preparation materials with their parents.

-- Each child and at least one parent are required to attend the shared meal and rehearsal for First Holy Communion.
+- Each child and at least one parent are required to attend the Family Retreat and rehearsal for First Holy Communion.